cannatag/ldap3/README.txt

     - Fixed fractional time when parsing generalized time
     - Specific decoder for Active Directory ObjectGuid and ObjectSid
     - Added response_to_json() and response_to_file() to Connection object to have the search response serialized in JSON as a string or as a file
+    - Added additional checking for unicode in Python 2

 * 0.9.5.4 2014.09.22
     - Fixed security issue in lazy connections (thanks Moritz)